Braundo/kubernetes-guide/docs/networking/services.md

 <br><br>

 #### LoadBalancer
-If you're running your Kubernetes cluster on a public cloud environment you can leverage a **LoadBalancer** Service.
+If you're running your Kubernetes cluster in a public cloud environment you can leverage a **LoadBalancer** Service.
 This will provision an internet-facing load-balancer that you can leverage to send traffic to your Service.
 For more specifics on this type of Service, refer to [the official Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer).